 Jeffrey Don Lundgren was born in 1950 in Missouri and grew up as a member of the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church).
 Lundgren accused his father of severely abusing him while his mother never protected him.
 He married Alice Keeler in 1970 when she was pregnant with their first child.
 Alice also claimed to have been abused by her father.
 Lundgren joined the U.S. Navy.
 Alice had a boy and was pregnant again in 1974 with their daughter.
-He was honorably discharged from the Navy and Alice had their third child, another daughter.
+He was honorably discharged from the Navy.
 She said, after the birth of their daughter, Lundgren became abusive to her.
-In 1980 they had their fourth child, another boy.
+In 1980 they had another boy.
 Lundgren was unsuccessful in all the jobs he held.
 They had financial problems until he talked cult members into giving him their money.

 Lundgren and Alice had been very active in the RLDS church but Lundgren began teaching strange things and was dismissed as a lay minister of the RLDS in 1987.
 Lundgren formed a cult with about 20 members from his classes at the RLDS church, Kirtland Temple.
 He began his own sect and taught study classes in his home.
 Cult members moved into a rented farmhouse with Lundgren, calling him dad, giving their paychecks, assets and money to the Lundgrens and attending Jeff's classes.
 He taught that he was God's prophet and his followers were required to give him all their money and share their wives with him.
 Lundgren said God commanded him, through interpretation of Scriptures, to kill the Averys, who moved from Missouri in 1987 to follow his teachings.
 It seems, their backing him and believing in him was not enough.
 The Avery's became the butt of the other member's jokes.
 He planned their murder for 2 years and called them “disobedient, lazy, wimpy, and strange.” - Whooo!, the pot calling the kettle black! - The Averys were not invited to live with the Lundgren family and were not invited to all of his study classes.
 He told the jury the spiritually unclean had to be dealt with and referred to the killings as "pruning the vineyard."
 He taught that Jesus would return to earth only when the Kirtland Temple (from which he had been dismissed) was recaptured.
 The men in the group undertook paramilitary training to prepare for a temple assault.
 In early 1989, Lundgren was stressing the need for his followers to go on a wilderness trip before Zion would be possible.
 By that time, two early followers had left the group, but Kathryn and Larry Keith Johnson had joined.